What is click fraud / How do click bots work?

 How can I tell if my website is being targeted by click bots?

 The sooner you spot unusual activity, the more quickly you can stop non-human traffic from harming your website.
 Watch out for deviations from the norm that can’t be attributed to a new promotion, content piece or development, as any unexplained increases in traffic usually stem from non-human traffic.
-This includes:
+Check your email marketing platform for irregularities, including:

 - Abnormally high pageviews: This is the first place to look, since click bots can click through pages much more quickly than any human.
 Look at traffic spikes occurring over a very short period of time.